sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/excel.rst

 ----
 This node creates a dataset from an Excel file.

-Below is a sample workflow which contains the Read Excel processor in Fire Insights.
+Below is a sample workflow which contains the Read Excel processor in Sparkflows.
 It demonstrates the usage of Read Excel node to create a dataset from an excel file.

 It does the following processing of data: